 |Gregory Miwok 24||$120||1 lb.
 13.6 oz.||12, 18, 24L||Cushioned||None||8 exterior|

-CamelBak is another company with a strong reputation in the pack market, and their top daypack is the Fourteener 24.
-Compared it to the Stratos, the CamelBak is a solid alternative: it has very good organization, the articulating backpanel both ventilates well and conforms nicely to your back, and it comes with a 3-liter hydration reservoir.
-But the Osprey has nicer padding along the hipbelt and shoulder straps, its compression straps do a better job keeping the load pulled in close, and it’s clearly the better choice if you don’t need a hydration reservoir (you can only get the Fourteener 24 with the 3-liter system).
+CamelBak is another company with a strong reputation, and their top daypack is the Fourteener 26.
+Compared to the Stratos, the CamelBak is a solid alternative: it has very good organization, the articulating backpanel both ventilates well and conforms nicely to your back, and it comes with a 3-liter hydration reservoir.
+But the Osprey has nicer padding along the hipbelt and shoulder straps, its compression straps do a better job keeping the load pulled in close, and we think it’s the better choice if you don’t need a hydration reservoir (you can only get the Fourteener 26 with the 3-liter system).
 Both are great options, but the Stratos is the slightly most complete design.

-New for 2019, Gregory’s Miwok lineup (12, 18, and 24-liter daypacks) is another intriguing alternative to the Stratos.
+Gregory’s Miwok lineup (12, 18, 24, 32, and 42-liter packs) is another intriguing alternative to the Stratos.
 In particular, we like the 24-liter model: it’s reasonably priced at $120, lightweight at 1 pound 13.6 ounces, and—like the Stratos 24—has a max load capacity of 25 pounds.
 The Miwok 24 also features an adjustable torso and similar pocket layout to the Stratos.
 However, the Stratos is a much better breather with its mesh-heavy backpanel (the Miwok uses foam), and we prefer the Osprey’s sturdy metal frame.
-Despite the weight penalty, we give the edge to the more supportive and well-ventilated Stratos.
+Despite the weight penalty, we give the edge to the more supportive and well-ventilated Stratos, plus the included rain cover helps make up for the price difference.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!